gchq/gaffer-doc/docs/administration-guide/gaffer-stores/accumulo-store.md

 - Flexibly query-time filtering, aggregation and transformation
 - Integration with Apache Spark to allow Gaffer data stored in Accumulo to be analysed as either an RDD or a Dataframe

+## What is Hadoop/Accumulo?

+[Apache Hadoop](https://hadoop.apache.org/) is an open-source software framework used for distributed storage and processing of large datasets.
+Hadoop is designed to handle various types of data, including structured, semi-structured, and unstructured data.
+It is a highly scalable framework that allows users to add nodes to the cluster as needed.

+Hadoop has two main components: Hadoop Distributed File System (HDFS) and MapReduce.
+HDFS is a distributed file system that provides high-throughput access to data.
+MapReduce is a programming model used for processing large datasets in parallel.

+Accumulo is built on top of the HDFS to provide a key-value store with all the same scalability and robustness of Hadoop.

 ## Use cases

 Gaffer's `AccumuloStore` is particularly well-suited to graphs where the properties on vertices and edges are formed by aggregating interactions over time windows.